cisco-open/go-lanai/README.md

 }
 ```

-This Use() method register the module with the bootstrapper.
+This Use() method registers the module with the bootstrapper.
 The application
-code just need to call the ```Use()``` function to indicate this module should be activated in the application.
+code just needs to call the ```Use()``` function to indicate this module should be activated in the application.

 ### Tutorial
 Create a project with the following project structure.
 At the end of this tutorial section, you will have an empty application